 - suggest evidence-based nutrition therapy to an individual suffering from disease.

-- discuss factors that affect an individual's eating behavior (such as gender, psychosocial, cultural, economic factors and environmental factors) and how these can vary from a global perspective.
+- discuss factors that affect an individual's eating behaviour, such as gender, psychosocial, cultural, economic and environmental factors.

 - reflect on the importance of a multidisciplinary team in the treatment of NCDs.